Tour the Communities of Searcy County

 Leslie is also the live music center of Searcy County.
 The Ozark Heritage Arts Center is located in a building constructed in 1938 by the Works Progress Administration.
 The arts center seats approximately 350 people in its Killebrew Theatre, and hosts concerts, musicals and plays.
 The facility also presents an art gallery and a museum, which pays tribute to accomplished local musicians—some of whom have gone on to great fame!
 Ryan’s Main Street Grill has Karaoke Thursday nights, and live music every Friday and Saturday night.
 Leslie is not just another cookie cutter modern American town, it’s a place to slow down and soak up some of the best of our nation’s past.

-Leslie has an annual “Homecoming” celebration that is very well attended every year.
-The 2019, Leslie’s 65th annual Homecoming celebration is scheduled for June 13th through the 15th.
+Leslie has an annual “Homecoming” celebration on the 3rd weekend in June that is very well attended every year.

 The Buffalo National River and Ozark National Forest are both just minutes away.
 Float the river, or hike under blossoming dogwoods in the spring, or a blazing display of leaves come autumn.
 Take a walk down a snowy winter lane.
 The annual Searcy County Fair hosts a proud display of local crafts, livestock and a heart-pounding rodeo.
 With a two-acre fishing pond right in the heart of the city, Marshall offers a scenic venue for picnics, fishing derbies, and getting to know the neighbors.